Skills Assessor and Assessment Tool Designer

 - How to review assessments and process.

 Chartall Business College has curated all your training material into weeks for easy access, although you can move around in the subject material if you wish.
 You will be allocated to an online e-lecturer who will assist you with queries, run e-lectures and e-tutorials, and keep you on track.
 The course material is a combination of e-learning and pre-recorded e-lectures that you work through systematically in your own time, at your own place and in your own space.
 You can repeat any lesson or video at any time, which is impossible to do in class.
 This means you can review difficult concepts slowly and often for deeper learning and insight.
-In addition, there are live e-tutorials each week to give you an opportunity to engage with your e-lecturer in real time.
+In addition, there are live e-tutorials each week to allow you to engage with your e-lecturer in real time.
 You will have the same number of contact hours as a learner who completes the training in a classroom, just you will have more flexibility.

 Learners will have EIGHT weeks to complete the online learning and hand in their portfolio of evidence.